GemTalk/Sparkle/Documentation/README.md

 6. Iceberg is the tool in Pharo that provides an interface to load from and write to git repositories.
 Open Iceberg using **Browse > Iceberg** .
 7. In the Iceberg repository list window, click <EM CLASS="Icon">+</EM> **Add**  in the upper right.
 8. Select **Import from existing clone** .
-9. Click the folder icon to open a file selection dialog, and navigate to _gitRepositoryDir_  `\Sparkle` .
+9. Click the folder icon to open a file selection dialog, and navigate to <i>gitRepositoryDir</i><code>\Sparkle</code>.
 Click OK to select the Sparkle directory.
 10. Click on the OK button.
 Sparkle should appear in the Iceberg repository list.
 11. Right click on Sparkle, and select **Metacello > Install Baseline of Sparkle (default)** .
 12. Save the image.
-You are now ready to login; see directions starting <A HREF="1-Installation.htm#37582" CLASS="XRef">here</A>.
+You are now ready to login; see [Login](login).

 ##### Iceberg default repository location
-The Sparkle load clones repositories into a default location, under _pharoImageDir_  `/pharo-local/iceberg/GemTalk/` .
+The Sparkle load clones repositories into a default location, under <i>pharoImageDir</i><code>/pharo-local/iceberg/GemTalk/</code>.
 This location can be configured, if you wish to keep your clones across Pharo images.
 See **Settings > Tools > Software Configuration Management > Iceberg** , and check **Share repositories between images** .
 Once this is checked, you can enter a location for shared repositories.

 ## Login